amarajanic/fast-api-template/README.md

 # fastp-api-template
-Fast API project with modern features
+Fast API project with modern features and github actions using Azure.